aldertzomer/wrangling-genomics/_episodes/01-background.md

 > ## Challenge
 >
-> Based on the metadata, can you answer the following questions (mostly using the command line)?
+> Based on the metadata, can you answer the following questions (mostly using the command line except Q1 which may be a challenge requiring more background knowledge not directly covered in this course (regular expressions and/or using awk))?
 >
 > 1. How many different generations exist in the data?
 > 2. How many rows and how many columns are in this data?